-CONVENTIONAL LIGHTING Not in the median except in conjunction with barriers that are justified for other reasons.
-Rural and Urban Flush Shoulders: 20' from the travel lane, 14' from auxiliary lane. (may be clear zone width when clear zone is less than 20').
-Urban Curb or Curb and Gutter: From right of way line to 4' back of face of curb (may be 1.5' back of face of curb when all other alternatives are deemed impractical).
-Placement within sidewalks shall be such that an unobstructed sidewalk width of 4' or more (not including the width of curb) is provided.
-HIGH MAST LIGHTING Outside of the clear zone unless shielded.
+CONVENTIONAL LIGHTING Shall not be located in the median except in conjunction with barriers that are justified for other reasons.
+Supports shall be breakaway, except for median barrier mounted or shielded light poles.
+Urban Curb or Curb and Gutter (Design Speed ≤ 45 mph): Shall be located no closer than 4 feet from face of curb (may be 1.5 feet feet).
+LIGHTING from face of curb when all other alternatives are deemed impractical).
+Placement within sidewalks shall be such that an unobstructed sidewalk width of 4 feet or more (not including the width of curb) is provided.
+All other facilities: Shall be located no closer than 20 feet from the travel lane or 14 feet from an auxiliary lane (may be clear zone width when clear zone is less than 20 feet).
+HIGH MAST LIGHTING Shall be located outside the clear zone unless shielded.